9elt/CPG/README.md

 as an **additional security layer** on top of it.

-The actual password used to sign up, and sign in, to services **wont be stored anywhere** as it will be recreated every time instead.
+The actual password used to sign up, and sign in, to services **won't be stored anywhere** as it will be recreated every time instead.

 ```
  input    >       salt    =>    password